Romelium/dircat-rust/README.md

 ### Intelligent File Discovery

+- **Git Repository Cloning:** Process remote git repositories directly by providing a URL. `dircat` will clone the repo into a temporary location and process it.
+  - **Private Repos:** Automatically uses your SSH agent or default SSH keys for authentication.
+  - **Branch Selection:** Clone a specific branch with `--git-branch`.
+  - **Shallow Clone:** Perform a shallow clone with `--git-depth` to save time and data.
 - **Recursive Traversal:** Walks through directories recursively by default (`-n` to disable).
 - **Comprehensive `.gitignore` Support:** Natively respects rules from `.gitignore`, `.ignore`, global git config files, and parent directories using the `ignore` crate. (`-t` to disable).
 - **Custom Ignore Patterns:** Specify additional glob patterns to ignore files or directories (`-i`).